tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 driver is disabled and re-enabled.
 This can be achieved by switching to a text console and then switching back to X.

-> Synaptics Loses Multitouch Detection After Rebooting From Windows
+> Synaptics loses multitouch detection after rebooting from Windows

 Many drivers include a firmware that is loaded into flash memory when the computer boots.
 This firmware is not necessarily cleared upon